 When is the Woerden cheese market?

 You can visit the Woerden cheese market Saturdays between early May and the end of August (2019).
-Check for the dates.
+It starts on May 4th in 2019.
 The market begins at

 The cheese market is in Dutch exclusively, so if you’re a foreigner who doesn’t know Dutch, it might be a bit difficult to understand what’s going on.
 You can ask, but I warn that you’ll be losing quite a bit of the details and it probably won’t be clear what’s going on.
 If you don’t mind that, visit Woerden.
 I honestly appreciated that they didn’t translate it as this is still oriented to the farmers rather than the tourists exclusively.
 The crowds are minimal and it’s free to attend.